Here’s What Makes a Ductless Mini-Split So Efficient

 Turn to the Ductless Installation Experts

-While a ductless mini-split is comparatively easy to install, this system still requires professional expertise.
+While a ductless mini-split is comparatively easy to install, the HVAC installation process for this system still requires professional expertise.
 Like a conventional HVAC system, a mini-split will need to be sized correctly, taking into account your home’s square footage, layout, and the number of air handlers required.
 A professional will also need to cut and charge the refrigerant lines and hardwire the unit into your electrical system.
 Those are definitely not DIY jobs.

-You’ll also want to work with an HVAC contractor with a long track record of success installing these systems.
+You’ll also want to work with an experienced Carrollton HVAC contractor with a long track record of success installing these systems.
 At Lex Air Conditioning and Heating, we offer a 100% satisfaction guarantee.
 If you’re not happy with our work, we’ll do everything we can to make it right.
 Your comfort is our top priority.
-To schedule an appointment, call (972) 217-8955.
+To schedule an appointment, call (972) 217-8955 today.